Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Abstract

 \section{Abstract}

 Recent optical flow estimation methods often employ local cost sampling from a dense all-pairs correlation volume.
 This results in quadratic computational and memory complexity in the number of pixels.
-Although an alternative memory-efficient implementation with \textit{on-demand} cost computation exists, this is slower in practice and therefore prior methods typically process images at reduced resolutions, missing fine-grained details.
+Although an alternative memory-efficient implementation with \textit{on-demand} cost computation exists, this is significantly slower in practice and therefore many prior methods process images at downsampled resolutions, missing fine-grained details.

-To address this, we propose a more efficient implementation of the all-pairs correlation volume sampling, still matching the exact mathematical operator as defined by RAFT.
-Our approach outperforms \textit{on-demand} sampling by up to $90\%$ while maintaining low memory usage, and performs on par with the default implementation with up to $95\%$ lower memory usage.
-As cost sampling makes up a significant portion of the overall runtime, this can translate to up to $50\%$ savings for the total end-to-end model inference in memory-constrained environments.
-Our evaluation of existing methods includes an \textit{8K} ultra-high-resolution dataset and an additional inference-time modification of the recent SEA-RAFT method.
-With this, we achieve state-of-the-art results at high resolutions both in accuracy and efficiency.
+To address this, we propose an algorithm for both memory and compute-efficient implementation of the all-pairs correlation volume sampling, still matching the exact mathematical operator as defined by RAFT.
+Our approach outperforms \textit{on-demand} sampling by up to $92\%$ while maintaining equally low memory usage, and performs at least on par with the default implementation with up to $99\%$ lower memory usage.
+As cost sampling makes up a significant portion of the overall runtime, this can translate to up to $63\%$ savings for the total end-to-end model inference on high-resolution inputs.
+Our evaluation of existing methods includes an \textit{8K} ultra-high-resolution dataset and an inference-time extension of the SEA-RAFT method.
+With this, we achieve state-of-the-art results at high resolutions both in accuracy and runtime.